hrbird/100-days-of-code/log.md

   ![img](/screenshots/0103_caesar.jpg)
 - **calculator.py**: Acts as a calculator that can perform basic math operations for the user.<br />
   ![img](/screenshots/0103_calc.jpg)
 - **blackjack.py**: A standard game of blackjack.
-Creates a shuffled deck of 52 cards, keeps track of the player and dealer's hands, calculates hand values, handles the dealer's decisions, and determines the winner/outcome.<br />
+Creates a shuffled deck of 52 cards, keeps track of the player and dealer's hands, calculates hand values, handles the dealer's decisions, and determines the winner/outcome.
+It also figures out when to count an ace as 1 or 11.<br />
   ![img](/screenshots/0103_blackjack_b.jpg)

 **Thoughts:** I continued working on exercises from the "100 Days of Python" class and adding a little more complexity to them.
 The Blackjack project was supposed to be a lot simpler (just pulling random values from a list of possible card values, with no classes).
 However, I felt confident to try including classes and more complicated game logic (creating a full deck of 52 cards, using logic to determine when aces should be counted as 1 vs 11, and creating classes with initializers for the Cards, Deck, and Hands).
 Having fun pushing myself :)